-The publication fund is intended to cover costs that may be charged for publications in Gold OA journals.
+The publication fund is intended to cover costs that may be charged for publications in gold OA journals.

 While conventional journals are financed by libraries and individual subscribers, and are only accessible to a limited extent, in an OA business model the authors and their employers usually pay the publication costs with the benefit that OA publications can be read worldwide free of charge, immediately after publication.

-DFG funding conditions apply:
+Funding conditions apply:

 - So-called page charges, color charges and submission fees as well as publications that have already been paid for from third-party funds or for which publication funds are available in a third-party funded project are not eligible for funding.

 Acknowledgement of financial support from the Publication Fund is requested.
 We suggest the following wording:

 We acknowledge financial support from the Open Access Publication Fund of Charité - Universitätsmedizin Berlin and the German Research Foundation (DFG).

 After publication, the article will also be made available worldwide via the Charité’s OA-Repository, which is part of the institutional repository of Freie Universität Berlin (Refubium). ist, weltweit zur Verfügung gestellt.

 If the funds available in 2022 are foreseeably insufficient to continue funding until the end of 2022, funding will be reduced by tightening the funding requirements: